BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 happening in the background.
 It’s about learning how not to overly commit to the foreground attention and learning how to stretch your mind to discern ‘both ends’ (background and foreground) simultaneously enduring.
-That’s why, when you develop *samadhi*/composure, the mind becomes pliable, it can stretch, it’s no longer a hard twisted lump.
+That’s why, when you develop
+<span lang="pi">*samadhi*</span>/composure, the mind becomes pliable, it
+can stretch, it’s no longer a hard twisted lump.

 **Q:** Having become accomplished in virtue and sense restraint, things calm down and then the reality of the body becomes clearer.

-**Nm:** That reality of the body will first present itself as unpleasant and confining because you will experience the fundamental *patigha* that you have towards it, you are going to experience this physical resistance, sickness, like a heroin addict going through withdrawal because you’re withdrawing from the entire domain of ‘sensual being’ (*kamabhava*).
-However, you have to abandon that *patigha*/aversion, that aversion towards your own senses which are no longer engaging with sensual distractions.
+**Nm:** That reality of the body will first present itself as unpleasant and confining because you will experience the fundamental
+<span lang="pi">*patigha*</span> that you have towards it, you are going
+to experience this physical resistance, sickness, like a heroin addict going through withdrawal because you’re withdrawing from the entire domain of ‘sensual being’ (<span lang="pi">*kamabhava*</span>).
+However, you have to abandon that <span lang="pi">*patigha*</span>/aversion, that aversion towards your own senses which are no longer engaging with sensual distractions.
 That’s why the sensual desire is so powerful because the aversion towards being confined within the body underneath it is extremely strong and the only means of escape, that an ordinary